fugu-chop/launch_school/rb109_assessment/written_assessment/practice_problems.md

 ```
 On `lines 1-4`, we define the `greetings` method, which takes a `str` parameter.
 On `line 6`, we assign the string object `'Hello'` to the local variable `word`.
 On `line 7`, we call the `greetings` method, passing in the `word` local variable (which references the string object `'Hello'`) as an argument.

-On `line 2`, when the `greetings` method is invoked, the `str` local variable is initialised when an argument is passed to the `str` parameter.
+On `line 2`, when the `greetings` method is invoked, the `str` local variable is initialised when an argument is passed to the `str` parameter, and is assigned to that object.
 In our case, this is the string object `'Hello'`.
 We then call the `puts` method, passing in the object referenced by the `str` block parameter as an argument.
 This outputs `'Hello'` and returns `nil`.
 On `line 3`, we call the `puts` method, passing in the string object `'Goodbye'` as an argument, which outputs `'Goodbye'` and returns `nil`.

 The end result of calling the `greetings` method with the string object `'Hello'` as an argument on `line 7` is that both `'Hello'` and `'Goodbye'` are output, and `nil` is returned. `nil` is returned because without an explicit `return` reserved word, the last line of the expression evaluated in a method will be returned implicitly. `puts` always returns `nil`.